 A Pediatric Dentist is a dentist specially trained to meet the needs of infants, children, teens, and patients with special needs.
 A minimum of two years of postdoctoral pediatric dental training is required.

-At Durham Pediatric and Orthodontics, Dr. Rob Christensen, Dr. John Christensen & Dr. Jamie Molina are all pediatric dentists.
+At Durham Pediatric Dentistry & Orthodontics, Dr. Rob Christensen, Dr. John Christensen, and Dr. Jamie Molina are all Board Certified pediatric dentists.
 Their specialized training has prepared them to recognize and treat the unique dental needs of infants, children, teens, and patients with special needs.
 They provide the most up-to-date and comprehensive dental care available for their pediatric patients.
-Dr. John Christensen is also an orthodontist He is one of a handful of practitioners in the United States who has specialty training to practice both pediatric dentistry and orthodontics.
+Dr. John Christensen is also an orthodontist.
+He is one of a handful of practitioners in the United States who has specialty training to practice both pediatric dentistry and orthodontics.
 This unique combination of specialties allows children to receive comprehensive pediatric dental and orthodontic care in one office.

-The American Academy of Pediatric Dentistry and the American Academy of Pediatrics recommend that children should visit the dentist at age one or after the eruption of the first tooth.
+The American Academy of Pediatric Dentistry and the American Academy of Pediatrics recommends that children should visit the dentist at age one or (within six months) after the eruption of the first tooth.
 The goal of examining the infant is to make sure the teeth are healthy and to also provide information to parents regarding oral hygiene and diet to prevent tooth decay.
 Our doctors and staff will provide you with individualized recommendations on how to properly care for your child’s teeth.